Beyond 2032: Brisbane’s Legacy

 Team Manager, Urban Renewal Brisbane, City Planning and Design, Brisbane City Council

 With more than 30 years’ experience across government, consulting and the property sector, Sondra Roberts is a city planning and urban renewal leader specialising in precinct transformation, city shaping and complex urban development.
-She leads Urban Renewal Brisbane, driving city-wide strategies, precinct planning and renewal initiatives that are transforming Brisbane’s inner city and helping shape the city’s future ahead of the Brisbane 2032 Olympic and Paralympic Games.
+She leads Urban Renewal Brisbane, driving city-wide strategies, precinct planning and renewal initiatives that are shaping Brisbane’s inner city ahead of the Brisbane 2032 Olympic and Paralympic Games.
+Previously, Sondra led the planning, approvals and design delivery of the $3.6 billion Queen’s Wharf Brisbane development and brings extensive experience working across government, industry and the development sector to deliver economic, social and place-based outcomes.

 Julie Saunders